 Hemp Composition and Performance

 Hemp’s fiber composition and morphology make it an ideal alternative to cotton and synthetics in many ways.
 Hemp’s most notable functional advantage over cotton is its superior tenacity.
 Like all cellulosic fibers, hemp fiber is comprised mostly of cellulose (60-70%), but also contains 15-20% hemicellulose (and ,5% of lignin, pectin, fats and waxes).
 Hemp fibers are uniquely long, relative to other natural fibers.
 The interspersing of branched hemicellulose fibers amongst cellulose fibers forms an interwoven cellulose-hemicellulose fiber network.
 The network formed by these long fibers serve as additional reinforcement to hemp spun yarn that is not observed in cotton spun yarn.
-This characteristic contributes to the strength of Ravenox natural hemp-blend ropes, which is 4X stronger than its leading cotton ropes.
+This characteristic contributes to the strength of Ravenox natural hemp-blend ropes.

 Hemp is also more absorbent and breathable than cotton and especially more so than petroleum-derived synthetics, due to the spaces within the cellulose-hemicellulose fiber network.
 This quality also better supports the dying of hemp, requiring fewer pre- and post-treatments relative to other natural fibers.
 Hemicellulose branching does make hemp rope less abrasion-resistant, but this quality also allows hemp to adopt a soft, brushed-fiber feel over time, a desirable characteristic in many textile applications.
 Another unique benefit of hemp is its natural abundance of cannabinoids (non-psychoactive) and terpenes, the antimicrobial activity of which is well documented.